ZackAshM/rftoolkit/README.md

 - rftoolkit.plotter
 This module provides plotting functions for more involved plotting.
 Currently provides a plotting function for beam patterns.
 - rftoolkit.filters
 This module provides functions related to commonly used filters.
-Currently provides only a Wiener filter.
+Currently provides Wiener and Butterworth filters.

 This is my first package intended to be used by others, so bear with me as I figure out path+import issues.